mhBrice/thermophilization/ms/revision/ms_revised.md

 **Figure 3.**
-Frequency distributions of temporal ß diversity in forests plots by bioclimatic domains. **Forests of different disturbance levels are stacked on top of each other.** The values written in the panels are the mean temporal ß diversity values followed by the percentage of losses in parentheses.
-The distribution of ß diversity values is more skewed to the right for higher disturbance levels.
+Frequency distributions of temporal ß diversity in forests plots by bioclimatic domains.
+Forests of different disturbance levels are stacked on top of each other.
+The values written in the panels are the mean temporal ß diversity values followed by the percentage of losses in parentheses.
+The distribution of ß diversity values is skewed to the right for higher disturbance levels.

 \pagebreak